 Konstantin Limitovskiy

-Limitovskiy is Vice President, Investment Operations (Region 2) where he oversees all sovereign and nonsovereign operations in Pakistan, Afghanistan, Central Asia, East Asia, West Asia, Europe, Africa and Latin America, including the entire investment cycle from identification, preparation to implementation.
-He also has joint oversight with the VP for Investment Operations (Region 1) over the Social Infrastructure, Operational Services and Implementation Monitoring departments.
-Prior to this role, he was Chief Programming Officer and Senior Advisor to the President of AIIB, heading the Client Relations and Programming Office.
-Konstantin joined AIIB in November 2018 from the Eurasian Development Bank where he was Deputy Chairman leading business activities in infrastructure.
+Konstantin Limitovskiy is Vice President for Investment Clients Region 2 and Project and Corporate Finance, where he oversees AIIB’s investment operations with public sector clients in Pakistan, Afghanistan, Central Asia, East Asia, West Asia, Europe, North Africa and the Americas, and project and corporate finance clients focusing on private infrastructure and other productive sectors in all AIIB Members.
+Prior to this position, he served several managerial roles in AIIB, including Chief Programming Officer and Senior Advisor to the President of AIIB, heading the Client Relations and Programming Office, and Vice President for Investment Operations (Region 2).
+Limitovskiy joined AIIB in November 2018 from the Eurasian Development Bank where he was Deputy Chairman leading business activities in infrastructure.
 Before that, he was responsible for international project finance at the VTB Group in Russia.
 Over the challenging period of 2009-2010, he was involved in managing the real estate loan portfolio of Sberbank and established the infrastructure finance practice there.
-Before that, he helped developed and headed leveraged and structured finance operations for Gazprombank and Alfa Bank.
+Before that, he helped develop and headed leveraged and structured finance operations for Gazprombank and Alfa Bank.
 Prior to that, he led banking activities in infrastructure finance at the Black Sea Trade and Development Bank, an international development bank based in Greece.
-He is a graduate of the Russian Finance University.
-He also holds an MA degree in geophysics.
+He is a graduate of the Russian Finance University and has an MA in geophysics.
 Limitovskiy is from Russia.

 Dr. D. J. Pandian